 Tobacco smoke

 Cigarette smoke is harmful.
-And not only directly during smoking, but also for a long time afterwards.
-This is because the tobacco residues spread throughout the room with the smoke and are deposited on various surfaces.
-From here, they enter the room air again and again.
-By the way, this does not only affect standard cigarettes.
-Our practical investigation shows that e-shishas also have a strong impact on indoor air quality.
-If you want to know what effects vaping in the home has, our self-experiment is interesting for you.
+And not just when you smoke, but also for a long time afterwards.
+This is because the tobacco residue spreads throughout the room with the smoke and settles on various surfaces.
+From here, they are repeatedly released into the room air.
+Incidentally, this does not only affect standard cigarettes.
+Our practical study shows that e-shishas also have a major impact on indoor air quality.
+If you want to know the effects of vaping in the home, you may be interested in our self-experiment.

 3. where do residential toxins lurk?